juansjimenez/ARTravel-API/README.md

 ## Getting Started

-No prerequisites are needed, you can check out the app demo [here](https://artravel-api.herokuapp.com/)!
+No prerequisites are needed, you can check out the API [here](https://artravel-api.herokuapp.com/)!

 ## Built With